Apply for protection under the Temporary Protection Directive

 If you cannot use the e-service, you must visit the Swedish Migration Agency in person to register your application.
 You will be asked questions about who you are and when you left Ukraine.
 You will need to present your passport or identity documents, and the Swedish Migration Agency will take your photograph and fingerprints.

-You can apply for a residence permit for temporary protection under the Temporary Protection Directive, and can also get help with housing, at the following offices of the Swedish Migration Agency:
+You can apply for a residence permit for temporary protection under the Temporary Protection Directive, and can also get help with housing or financial support, at the following offices of the Swedish Migration Agency:

 - Boden – Service Centre